Fennel Seed Oil (Saunf) -100ml

-Diarrhoea: Fennel oil is helpful in curing diarrhoea if it is caused by bacterial infection, because some components of the essential oil in fennel such as Anatole and cineole have disinfectant and antibacterial properties.
-Some amino acids, such as histamine, can aid in digestion and the proper functioning of the digestive system, thereby helping to eliminate diarrhoea due to indigestion.
-Fennel has long been used by indigenous cultures as a way to eliminate diarrhoea.
+Diarrhea: Fennel oil is helpful in curing diarrhea if it is caused by bacterial infection because some components of the essential oil in fennel such as Anatole and cineole have disinfectant and antibacterial properties.
+Some amino acids, such as histamine, can aid in digestion and the proper functioning of the digestive system, thereby helping to eliminate diarrhea due to indigestion.
+Fennel has long been used by indigenous cultures as a way to eliminate diarrhea.

 Colic: Polymeric and heavy molecules are useful in the treatment of Renal Colic.
 Such polymers, also called Phytoestrogens, are found in Anatole, a component of the essential oil in fennel.
 This attribute of fennel makes it quite helpful in the treatment of Renal Colic.
 Fennel has certain antispasmodic qualities which also help it relax smooth muscles and reduce the discomfort associated with the condition.